vargalaszlo87/RF-VCA-dual-gate-MOSFET/README.md

 # ⭐ The circuit

 A widband amplifier has many problems for example gain, frequency response or impedance in full range.
 If you see the gain works very well, the frequency response will to narrow or rugged and etc. Therefore, it's not easy to find the balance.
 Let's try it!
-This circuit has two classical parts, but it has many useful functions for example Over-Voltage Protection. **Attention!** Th This circuit has not real ESD protection! 🥇 It has simple but intelligent surge protection. :)
+This circuit has more classical solutions, but it has many useful functions for example Over-Voltage Protection. **Attention!** Th This circuit has not real ESD protection! 🥇 It has simple but intelligent surge protection. :)

 ## The first part